dnmfarrell/berrybrew/doc/Berrybrew API.md

 Updates `PATH` with the relevant path details in order to make this Perl instance the default used across the board.
 This is persistent until changed.

+#### SwitchProcess

+    private void SwitchProcess()

+Called by [Switch](#switch), sets up the new environment so we don't need to close the current `cmd` window and open a new one for environment variables to be refreshed.

 #### Unconfig